-The Department of Entomology in the School of Natural Resource Sciences offers graduate study leading to the M.S. and Ph.D. degrees.
-Advanced work involves specialized training in the following areas: behavior, biochemistry, biodiversity, biological control, chemical ecology, ecology, host plant resistance, insect pathology, pest management, molecular genetics, physiology, and systematics.
-The Department also participates in interdisciplinary programs in Environmental and Conservation Sciences and Natural Resources Management.
+Advanced work in the Entomology emphasis involves specialized training in the following areas: behavior, biochemistry, biodiversity, biological control, chemical ecology, ecology, host plant resistance, insect pathology, pest management, molecular genetics, physiology, and systematics.
+The degree program also participates in interdisciplinary programs in Environmental and Conservation Sciences.
 The close working relationship between the department and the USDA Red River Valley Agricultural Research Center, located on campus also provides students many opportunities for research and consultation.

-Natural Resources Management (NRM) in the School of Natural Resource Sciences prepares students for the environmental challenges of the 21st century.
-The M.S. and Ph.D. degrees are interdisciplinary and offer a broad, system-based approach toward managing natural resources.
-NRM graduates are prepared to compete for and be productive in jobs where issues reach beyond a single discipline or subject area.
+The Natural Resources Management (NRM) emphasis area prepares students for the environmental challenges of the 21st century.
+The emphasis is interdisciplinary and offers a broad, system-based approach toward managing natural resources.
+Program graduates are prepared to compete for and be productive in jobs where issues reach beyond a single discipline or subject area.
 They have the skills necessary to address problems from a sustainable social-ecological perspective.

-The Range Science program in the School of Natural Resource Sciences offers graduate study leading to M.S. and Ph.D. degrees.
-Advanced work may involve specialized training in the following areas: rangeland ecology, fire ecology, plant community dynamics, restoration of ecosystem services, ecosystem reclamation, and wildlife population dynamics in rangelands.
+The Rangeland Ecology and Wildlife Management emphasis includes advanced work and specialized training in the following areas: rangeland ecology, fire ecology, plant community dynamics, restoration of ecosystem services, ecosystem reclamation, and wildlife population dynamics in rangelands.

-The Department of Soil Science in the School of Natural Resource Sciences offers graduate study leading to the M.S. and Ph.D. degrees that provide training in agricultural and/or environmental career tracks.
+The Soil Science emphasis provides training in agricultural and/or environmental career tracks.
 The instructional research programs emphasize an understanding of soil-plan-atmosphere interactions and their application to soil and water resource management.
-Students may pursue degrees with emphasis in soil chemistry, soil fertility, soil ecology, soil physics, soil reclamation, soil genesis and morphology, soil management and conservation, environmental modeling, water quality, and soil salinity and sodicity.
-M.S. and Ph.D. programs in Natural Resources Management and Environmental and Conservation Science with emphasis in soil science are also available.
+Students may pursue emphasis in soil chemistry, soil fertility, soil ecology, soil physics, soil reclamation, soil genesis and morphology, soil management and conservation, environmental modeling, water quality, and soil salinity and sodicity.

 Recent Graduates Are: